sven91swe/water_level/README.md

 - A current to voltage module 0-20mA
 - A dc step up converter

+Other components would work, especially a weaker Raspberry Pi and a smaller Ardunio.
+The above versions are the ones I had available and used for the project.
+There are potentially also HAT extensions to Raspberry PI which could do much what the other components do.

 <img src="documentation/liquid_level_sensor.jpg" alt="Liquid level sensor" width="200"/>

 The liquid level sensor, which submerges in water and is based on pressure readings.